pokgak/pokgak.github.io/content/articles/on-public-speaking.md

 ### It's a journey

 My journey with public speaking started a long time ago.
 I used to be so nervous waiting for my turn to introduce myself to the class on the first day of school.
-Having all the attention on me even for a brief moment when I interjected my friend group during our lepak session at mamak made my ears turn red.
+Having all the attention on me even for a brief moment when I barged in the conversation with my friend group during our lepak session at mamak can make my ears turn red.

 My first time speaking in front of a large audience was in a high school public speaking competition when I was 13.
 I was chosen because my English was pretty good in the class, not because I was good at public speaking, mind you.
 Being the inexperienced public speaker that I am, I printed my speech text on a big A4 paper and brought it to the stage, holding it full like that, not folding the paper whatsoever.